semantic-flow/sflo/documentation/facet.filesystem.folder.md

 - **`_assets/`**
   - Holds static user assets (images, CSS, binaries).
-  - **Always terminal** - never contains nodes
+  - **Always terminal** - never contains knops
-  - Ignored by the mesh scanner; asset trees carry no flows; any metadata about assets should live in the parent node’s meta flow.
+  - Ignored by the mesh scanner; asset trees carry no flows; any metadata about assets should live in the parent knop’s meta flow.